-Heading Rules for the AYSO National Open Cup
+Heading Rules for the 2019 AYSO Open Cup

 On Feb.
 16, 2016, the AYSO National Board of Directors passed a change to AYSO’s rules and regulations related to heading in accordance with the U.S. Soccer Federation’s (USSF) Return 2 Recover program.
 These changes will be implemented at the 2016 AYSO National Games.